Dana-Lucas/Diversity-in-Education-Project/README.md

       attendance status, and level of student: Fall 2018 (n.d.).
       Retrieved January 27, 2020, from https://nces.ed.gov/ipeds/datacenter/DataFiles.aspx

-The course textbook was used as reference throughout this project:
+The course textbook was used as reference throughout the project:

       Hill, Christian.
 Learning Scientific Programming With Python.
 Cambridge University Press, 2015.